-It is good to keep in mind that many people consume p-synephrine daily in the forms of citrus juices and foods with no known or apparent adverse effects.
+Many people consume p-synephrine daily in citrus juices and foods without experiencing any harmful effects.
 However, you should always check with your doctor first before starting any new health product.

 Pascoe Canada does not offer health or medical advice as we are not a healthcare practitioner.
 Please speak with your healthcare practitioner before beginning any program related to nutrition, diet, exercise, fitness, medical, and/or wellness.
 All content published by Pascoe Canada is developed through collaborating with licensed medical professionals and contributors.
 This includes text, graphics, images, and other material on the website, newsletter, and products (“Content”).
 This content is for informational purposes only and does not constitute medical advice.
 The content does not substitute professional medical advice, diagnosis, or treatment.
 Please always do your own research on whether this is for you along with your healthcare practitioner advice.
 Always consult your healthcare practitioner prior to use specific herbs because you might have underlined conditions needs professional care.
 The content is general in nature and are subject to change.
 It is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.